What Does General Liability Insurance Cover? A Closer Look

 Regarding claim coverage based on when the incident took place and when the claim was filed, there are two types of general liability policies: occurrence and claims-made.
 While a majority of general liability policies are written as occurrence-based, some carriers will write them as claims-made.

-Occurrence
+1. Occurrence

 Occurrence general liability policies will cover losses that take place during the coverage or policy period, regardless of when the claim is made.
-For example, Hank’s Electrical Company had an occurrence general liability policy from January 1, 2019, to December 31, 2019.
-They did electrical work for one of their customers in October 2019.

-On February 2, 2020, after the policy period, a claim was filed by the customer which stated that miswiring done by Hank’s Electrical Company caused them to shock themselves, leading to burn injuries.
+Let’s say Hank’s Electrical Company had an occurrence general liability policy from Jan.
+1, 2019, to Dec.
+31, 2019.
+It did electrical work for one of its customers in October 2019.
+On Feb.
+2, 2020, after the policy period, a claim was filed by the customer, which stated that miswiring done by Hank’s Electrical Company caused them to shock themselves, leading to burn injuries.
 Because the electrical work occurred during the policy period, the insurer will cover the loss associated with it.

-Claims-made
+2. Claims-made

-A claims-made general liability policy will only cover claims that were reported during the policy period, as long as the incident took place on or after the policy’s retroactive date.
+A claims-made general liability policy will only cover claims that were reported during the policy period—as long as the incident took place on or after the policy’s retroactive date.
 The retroactive date is the date on which coverage starts, typically before the actual policy period.

 Bottom Line